Hilary Putnam: Epistemology

 In epistemology, Putnam is known for his argument against skeptical scenarios based on the "brain in a vat" thought experiment (a modernized version of Descartes's evil demon hypothesis).
 The argument is that one cannot coherently suspect that one is a disembodied "brain in a vat" placed there by some "mad scientist".

 This follows from the causal theory of reference.
 Words always refer to the kinds of things they were coined to refer to, the kinds of things their user, or the user's ancestors, experienced.
 So, if some person, Mary, is a "brain in a vat", whose every experience is received through wiring and other gadgetry created by the mad scientist, then Mary's idea of a brain does not refer to a real brain, since she and her linguistic community have never encountered such a thing.
 To her a brain is actually an image fed to her through the wiring.
 Nor does her idea of a vat refer to a real vat.
 So if, as a brain in a vat, she says, "I'm a brain in a vat", she is actually saying, "I'm a brain-image in a vat-image", which is incoherent.
 On the other hand, if she is not a brain in a vat, then saying that she is a brain in a vat is still incoherent, because she actually means the opposite.
 This is a form of epistemological externalism: knowledge or justification depends on factors outside the mind and is not solely determined internally.

 Putnam has clarified that his real target in this argument was never skepticism, but metaphysical realism, which he thought implied such skeptical scenarios were possible.
 Since realism of this kind assumes the existence of a gap between how one conceives the world and the way the world really is, skeptical scenarios such as this one (or Descartes's evil demon) present a formidable challenge.
 By arguing that such a scenario is impossible, Putnam attempts to show that this notion of a gap between one's concept of the world and the way it is is absurd.
 One cannot have a "God's-eye" view of reality.
 One is limited to one's conceptual schemes, and metaphysical realism is therefore false.

 Putnam's brain in a vat argument has been criticized.
 Crispin Wright argues that Putnam's formulation of the brain-in-a-vat scenario is too narrow to refute global skepticism.
 The possibility that one is a recently disembodied brain in a vat is not undermined by semantic externalism.
-If a person has lived her entire life outside the vat—speaking the English language and interacting normally with the outside world—prior to her "envatment" by a mad scientist, when she wakes up inside the vat, her words and thoughts (e.g., "tree" and "grass") will still refer to the objects or events in the external world that they referred to before her envatment.
+If a person has lived their entire life outside the vat—speaking the English language and interacting normally with the outside world—before "envatment" by a mad scientist, when they wake up inside the vat, their words and thoughts (e.g., "tree" and "grass") will still refer to the objects or events in the external world they had referred to before envatment.